trizen/trizen/README.md

 Main options:

-  -s, --search        : searches for packages
+  -s, --search        : search for packages
-  -i, --info          : outputs info for packages
+  -i, --info          : show info for packages
-  -m, --maintainer    : outputs packages maintained by [...]
+  -m, --maintainer    : show packages maintained by <username>
-  -p, --pkgbuild      : outputs PKGBUILD only
+  -p, --pkgbuild      : show PKGBUILD only
-  -l, --local         : builds and installs packages from `pwd` -u, --sysupgrade    : upgrades installed packages -y, --refresh       : refresh package databases (with: -u) -c, --clean         : clean the cache directory of `trizen` and `pacman` -a, --aur           : only AUR operations (with: -c, -u, -s, -i)
+  -l, --local         : build and install packages from `pwd` -u, --sysupgrade    : upgrade installed packages
+  -y, --refresh       : refresh package databases (with: -u) -c, --clean         : clean the cache directory of `trizen` and `pacman` -a, --aur           : only AUR operations (with: -c, -u, -s, -i)